-5.35 All works near to ditches/streams should adhere to best practice guidance to avoid adverse effects upon water quality, such as Pollution Prevention Guidance 5: Works and maintenance in or near water (Environment Agency, 2007).
-Any development proposals should also ensure that ditches/streams are buffered by planting (without increasing shading) to provide adjacent habitat and reduce risk of runoff from hard surfaces.
+5.31 All works near to wetland habitats in the east section of the site should adhere to best practice guidance to avoid adverse effects upon water quality, such as Pollution Prevention Guidance 5: Works and maintenance in or near water (Environment Agency, 2007).
+Any development proposals should also ensure that they are buffered by planting (without increasing shading) to provide adjacent habitat and reduce risk of runoff from hard surfaces.